percona/pmm/docs/setting-up/server/dbaas.md

 You should delete all installation operators as the operators own resources.

+> If a Public Address is set in PMM Settings, for each DB cluster an API Key is created which can be found on the page `/graph/org/apikeys`.
+You should not delete them (for now, until [issue PMM-8045](https://jira.percona.com/browse/PMM-8045) is fixed) -- once a DB cluster is removed from DBaaS, the related API Key is also removed.

 If you only run `eksctl delete cluster` without cleaning up the cluster first, there will be a lot of orphaned resources as Cloud Formations, Load Balancers, EC2 instances, Network interfaces, etc.

 In the `pmm-managed` repository, in the deploy directory there are 2 example bash scripts to install and delete the operators from the EKS cluster.